tylerweston/tylerweston.github.io/index.md

 - Move letters around and make words from tiles that touch each other.
 - The tiles are scored based on Scrabble points and the Scrabble dictionary, with one bonus point given per letter used.
-- Stars are wildcards, use them as any letter.
+- Blank spaces are wildcards, use them as any letter.
 They aren't worth points, but they count towards word length.
-- You gain half a second for each point you get.
-How long can you play for?
+- You gain time for each point you score, with higher difficulties giving you less time per points.
-- There will be a new palette each time you play, if you don't like the current one click the top left of the window.
+- You can change the game palette by clicking the question mark in the top left to randomly select a new palette.
+This will be saved between plays.
 - Click and drag the mouse to select words.
 Release mouse button to select your word.
 If you want to deselect a word, drag you mouse off the grid.
+- There is a leveling system that saves between games.
+Getting points will level you up, and as you gain levels it will take more points to move up to the next level.
+- You can view your stats by clicking and holding down on your username at the top of the game at any time.
+Note that anything played in practice mode DOES NOT COUNT towards any of these totals.
+Only score, time, and words played in easy, medium, hard, or blitz mode count towawrds these.

 The code for the game is available [here](https://github.com/tylerweston/hemhaw)